30 Missions. 10 Men. 1 Crew.

 July 31, 1944.
 A B-24 Liberator bomber nicknamed The Irishman's Shanty returns safely to her home base at North Pickenham, East Anglia, England.
-Inside she carried the O'Sullivan Crew 713.
+Inside she carried the jubilant O'Sullivan Crew 713.
 These men had just become the first crew from the 492nd Bomb Group (H) to complete a 30 mission combat tour.

-"Crew 713" is the story of one crew.
-But it is the shared history of every crew who flew the Liberators, Fortresses, Mitchells, Marauders and the fighter groups that escorted them over Europe, Italy, North Africa and the vast waters of the Pacific.
+Crew 713 is a story of grim determination and the triumph of the human spirit.
+Utilizing animation, pristine archival footage, graphics and contemporary music, Crew 713 is a modern approach to the tired WWII documentary genre.
+Crew 713 is the story of one crew.
+But it is the shared history of every crew who flew the Liberators, Fortresses, Mitchells, Marauders and the fighter groups that escorted them over Europe, Italy, North Africa, the Far East and the vast waters of the Pacific.

 Crew 713 is a production of Shanty Films LLC in cooperation with Dancing Fish Productions.